ceguez/Landscape-Architect-Library/README.md

 ## Starting the app on your local computer

-* The BE & FE have been integrated through the pom.xml: added configuration (used maven-resources-plugin) so the files from React build folder were copied to src/target/classes/static folder of Spring Boot project.
+* The BE & FE have been integrated within the pom.xml: added configuration (used maven-resources-plugin) so the files from React build folder were copied to src/target/classes/static folder of the Spring Boot project.

 * Build and run the Spring Boot server with commands:

-– mvn clean install
+**mvn clean install**
-– mvn spring-boot:run
+**mvn spring-boot:run**
-- Open browser with url: http://localhost:8080/
+**Open browser with url: http://localhost:8080/**

 **Note:** You must have installed in your local computer:
-          * Java 8, PostgreSQL, Maven.
+Java 8 (JDK), PostgreSQL, Maven.